DonalChilde/esi-auth/README.md

 ### 2. Setup the Environment

 On first run (try `esi-auth version`), esi-auth will create a directory in the default application location as defined by Typer.
-This directory will contain the program logs,the .env configuation file, and the auth store data file.
-Edit the .env file to set your UserAgent information.
-This is required before the first network access.
+This directory will contain the program logs, the .env configuation file, and the auth store data file.

 ### 3. Add your credentials to esi-auth